JaMoLpE88/JaMoLpE88/README.md

 * 👨‍🎓 My name is Javier, I am a Spanish Senior Computer Technician in Computer Application Development.
 * 👨‍💻 I am a Frontend and Mobile Developer with Next / React and React Native.
-* ➡️ I am a lover of everything that surrounds JavaScript 💛💙 TypeScript
+* ➡️ I am a lover of everything that surrounds JavaScript 💛💙 TypeScript.

 ### I try to keep learning and improving every day 💪